Cyclone Biparjoy

-Extremely Severe Cyclonic Storm Biparjoy (Note: The name was suggested by Bangladesh which means 'disaster' or 'calamity' in Bengali.) (/ˌbɪpərˈdʒɔɪ/) was a powerful and erratic tropical cyclone that formed over the east-central Arabian Sea.
+Extremely Severe Cyclonic Storm Biparjoy (Note: The name Biparjoy (Bengali: বিপর্যয়; [bipɔɾdʒɔj]) was contributed by Bangladesh and means "disaster, calamity" in Bengali.) was a powerful and erratic tropical cyclone that formed over the east-central Arabian Sea.
 The third depression and the second cyclonic storm of the 2023 North Indian Ocean cyclone season, Biparjoy originated from a depression that was first noted by the India Meteorological Department (IMD) on 6 June, before intensifying into a cyclonic storm.
 The cyclone steadily weakened due to deep flaring convection.
 Biparjoy accelerated northeastward, strengthening to a Category 3-equivalent tropical cyclone and an extremely severe cyclonic storm.
 The cyclone made landfall in Naliya, India on June 16.
 Biparjoy was downgraded to a depression, and further into a well-marked low-pressure area late on June 19.

 On June 12, the IMD issued alerts to local authorities in Gujarat, encouraging them to prepare for possible evacuations.
 Residents in coastal areas were warned to stay indoors as the storm approached.
 Gujarat's government responded by dispatching national and state disaster response teams to the affected areas.
 More than 1,50,000 people were evacuated.
 At least 23 people were injured as well as 4,600 villages were affected by power outages in India.
 A total of 12 people were confirmed to have been killed in India.